idfsuitdev/idfsuit.com/memory-bank/progress.md

 ## Known Issues

-1. Video player uses Google Drive with Content Security Policy limitations
-2. Portfolio section currently only features one production
+1. Portfolio section currently only features one production
-3. Form submission success/error states could be enhanced
+2. Form submission success/error states could be enhanced
-4. Some animations could be more sophisticated
+3. Some animations could be more sophisticated

 ## Success Metrics Progress